papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/asset-conversion.md

         ![Swap For Exact Tokens Fields](/polkadot-ecosystem-docs-draft/images/building-on-polkadot/parachains/asset-hub/asset-conversion/asset-conversion-9.webp)

         !!! warning
-            Ensure that the amounts of tokens provided have been minted previously and are available in your account before swapping assets.
+            Before swapping assets, ensure that the tokens provided have been minted previously and are available in your account.

         In this case, the intention is to swap 0.01 DOT token (u128 value of 100000000000 as it also has 10 decimals) for 0.04 PPM token (u128 value of 400000000000 as it also has 10 decimals).